 Note: You can also exclude local files or entire directories with the -exclude command-line option.
-For more information about this option, see "Translation Options" on page 122.
+For more information about this option, see "Translation Options" on page 130.

-Note: To provide a thorough analysis, dependent files are included in the translation even if the dependency is in a language that is disabled with the -disable-language option.
-For more information about the option to disable languages, see "Translation Options" on page 122).
+To provide a thorough analysis, dependent files are included in the translation even if the dependency is in a language that is disabled with the -disable-language option.
+For more information about the option to disable languages, see "Translation Options" on page 130).

-Excluding NPM Dependencies
+Managing Translation of NPM Dependencies

 By default, Fortify Static Code Analyzer translates only the NPM dependencies that are imported in the code.
-You can change this behavior with the following two properties:
+There are three options for managing the translation of NPM dependencies:

-- The com.fortify.sca.follow.imports property directs Fortify Static Code Analyzer to resolve all imported files and include them in the translation. - This property is enabled by default.
-Setting this property to false prevents NPM dependencies that are not explicitly included on the command-line from being included in the translation. - The com.fortify.sca.exclude.unimported.node.modules property directs Fortify Static Code Analyzer to exclude all files in any node_modules directory from the translation except files that are specifically imported by the com.fortify.sca.follow.imports property.
+• The com.fortify.sca.follow.imports property is enabled by default and directs Fortify Static Code Analyzer to resolve all imported files (including NPM dependencies) used in the project and include them in the translation.
+For resolution to find imported files within the project, Fortify Static Code Analyzer uses an algorithm similar to Node.js (see the Node.js website for more information).

+Setting this property to false prevents imported NPM dependencies that are not explicitly included on the command-line from being included in the translation.

+- The com.fortify.sca.exclude.unimported.node.modules property is enabled by default and directs Fortify Static Code Analyzer to exclude node\modules directories that are not referenced by the project.
 This property is enabled by default to avoid translating dependencies that are not needed for the final project such as those only required for the build system.